cal-robinson/RESPONSE_Simulations/README.md

 # RESPONSE_Simulations
-R code for article "Using Bayesian pre-trial simulations to optimize the design of adaptive clinical trials in childhood nephrotic syndrome"
+Supplemental material - R code for article C Robinson et al. (2025) - "Using Bayesian pre-trial simulations to optimize the design of adaptive clinical trials in childhood nephrotic syndrome"